 |Body scarring||Single/multiple||Where there is one noticeable scar, or multiple superficial scares that only slightly mar the appearance of the victim.||£2,220 to £7,350|

 You may be able to find a personal injury claims calculator that can estimate the value of your claim.
-Or you can speak to a claims advisors, who can arrange for an accident and injury lawyer to value your claim for you.
+Or you can speak to a claims advisors, who can arrange for an accident and injury lawyer to value your laceration injury claims for you.

 Special Damages Which Victims Of Lacerations And Scars Could Claim

-When you make a claim for a laceration or scar, or even as simple as claiming for stitches, if your claim is a success you will receive a settlement made of a number of different kinds of damages, for example:
+When you make a claim for a laceration or scar, or even as simple as claiming for stitches if your claim is a success, you will receive a settlement made of several different kinds of damages, for example: